shotaroi/employee-management-app/README.md

 # Employee Management App

 ## Overview
 [The Employee Management App](http://employee-management-app-frontend.s3-website.eu-north-1.amazonaws.com/) is a full-stack web application that allows users to manage employees, departments, and other related entities.
-It is built using React for the frontend and Spring Boot for the backend, with MySQL as the database. ~~The application is deployed on AWS using Elastic Beanstalk for the backend and S3 for the frontend.~~
+It is built using React for the frontend and Spring Boot for the backend, with MySQL as the database.
+The application was deployed on AWS using Elastic Beanstalk for the backend and S3 for the frontend.

 ## Features
 - Add, update, and delete employees